Little Lion Dog (Lowchen)

 Unique facts and fascinating details

-- The Lowchen was once listed in the Guinness Book of World Records as the rarest dog breed in the world.
+- They were once listed in the Guinness Book of World Records as the rarest dog breed in the world in the 1960s.

 Frequently Asked Questions